Today, I am sharing an antique desk makeover idea that wasn’t supposed to happen this way! Wondering what I am talking about?? Read on!

 I’ll show you how to apply wax to furniture in this post: “How to White Wax Dark Furniture.”

-Let’s talk about details on this antique desk!
+Let’s talk about the details of this antique desk!

-I love that this antique desk already underwent a makeover!
+I love that this antique desk has already undergone a makeover!

 Honestly, it is just a smart design!
 How often do things get lost and stuck in the back of cabinets???
 Such a great way to reach those little lost items!